LuisRas249/LuisRas249/README.md

 - 👋 Hi, I’m @LuisRas249
 - 👀 I’m interested in coding, programming, video editing, gaming, and sports
-- 🌱 I’m currently learning C#, Python, and Java as my main programming languages...
+- 🌱 I’m currently learning C#, Python, and Java as my main programming languages
-- 💞️ I’m looking to collaborate on ...
+- 💞️ IDE's ive used are Visual Studio Code, Visual Studio 2019, NetBeans, PyCharm, and IntelliJ
-- 📫 How to reach me: luisras249@gmail.com...
+- 📫 How to reach me: luisras249@gmail.com

 <!---
 LuisRas249/LuisRas249 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.